Review: Chekov in the modern age

 Published May 5, 2026

-Sonia, played by Rebeca Robles, welcomes us to the poignant Chekhov home by reading out her internet activity and dancing around to beats of the 2010s, despite this play’s word-of-god admission to being post-Covid.
+Sonia, played by Rebeca Robles, welcomes us to the Chekhov-esque, relatively grandiose home by reading out her internet activity and dancing around to beats of the 2010s, despite this play’s word-of-god admission to being post-Covid.
 This monologue was an interesting tactic to conquer the challenge of making someone’s browsing history interesting enough to perform.

 Sonia recites a message to her late mother, informing her that it’s “her birthday on earth.”
-Playwright what’s her face nails the emotional gravity and time period early on with playful digital communication in a heartfelt scene.
+Playwright Beth Hyland nails the emotional gravity and time period early on with playful digital communication in a heartfelt scene.

 “I promise I’m taking care of your garden,” Robles says endearingly, the garden currently choking in smoke outside the house’s walls.
 She reveals that her job is tough because the faculty is “weird,” and reminds her mom, “ I remember you.”

-“Nihilism is very au courant for their generation,” says the professor about the youth of today that he sees in his classrooms.
-Also about Erica.
+“Nihilism is very au courant for their generation,” says the Professor about the youth of today that he sees in his classrooms.
+Also about Erin.

-Au courant (def.): Aware of what is going on; well informed.
+Au courant (French): Aware of what is going on; well informed.

-The table speaks on the “radical acceptance” the younger generation holds, capable of bearing witness to more information than ever before possible and remaining steadfast in the pursuit of their goals.
+They speak on the “radical acceptance” the younger generation holds, capable of bearing witness to more information than ever before possible and remaining optimistic about the future, even when that optimism gets clouded in the smoke of devastating fires and their dismal climate research.

 “I thought we were safe from all this, little land locked Ohio,” bemoans the household as wildfires overtake the state.
 The pampas (read: pompous) grass looks really nice on stage, and the silhouette with the back lighting is pretty.